PruthviiRajj/Binary-Classification-with-a-Bank-Churn-Dataset/README.md

 I have joined the compitition on kaggle.
-This dataset helped me to understand EDA and gain more knowaeledge about data analysis.
+This dataset helped me to understand EDA and gain more knowledge about data analysis.